 If our goal is to generate net-new accounts, Inside Sales Solutions works with a proprietary database to perform outbound activities and leverage data that you may not otherwise have access to.

-If our goal is to ensure that you’re making the most of dormant leads or leads collected through your own marketing efforts, we work from specific target lists you provide.
+If our goal is to ensure that you’re making the most of dormant leads or leads collected through your own marketing strategies, we work from specific target lists you provide.

 How is reporting done?

-As part of our onboarding process, you are granted 24/7 access to a proprietary Customer Success Portal to view all of your active and past campaign performance.
-We deliver information in a very focused way.
-This allows for better visibility into each activity we’re engaged in, as well as places there may be hiccups with your internal processes.
+As part of our onboarding process, you’re granted 24/7 access to a proprietary Customer Success Portal.
+This portal allows you to view all of your active and past campaign performance in a very focused way.
+You’ll get better visibility into each activity we’re engaged in, as well as any hiccups with your internal processes.